multiOTP/SMSGatewayApp/README.md

 ### Unwanted permissions

 The `BROADCAST_WAP_PUSH` permission is requested in `AndroidManifest.xml`, and an extra `BroadcastReceiver`, `MmsIntentProcessor` is declared.
-When `cht-gateway` is the default messaging app on a device, incoming MMS messages will be ignored.
+When `smsgateway` is the default messaging app on a device, incoming MMS messages will be ignored.
 Actual WAP Push messages are probably ignored too.

 ### Extra intents

-To support being the default messaging app, `cht-gateway` listens for `SMS_DELIVER` as well as `SMS_RECEIVED`.
+To support being the default messaging app, `smsgateway` listens for `SMS_DELIVER` as well as `SMS_RECEIVED`.
 If the default SMS app, we need to ignore `SMS_RECEIVED`.

 ## Runtime Permissions